 Best Florida All-Inclusive Resorts

-If all of that sounds like a good family vacation to you, you’re probably in the market for one of the best Florida all-inclusive resorts (or a resort with an all-inclusive package).
-And these seven resorts are just what your family needs.
+If all of that sounds like your idea of a great family vacation, you’re probably in the market for one of the best Florida all-inclusive resorts (or a resort with a nearly all-inclusive package).
+These seven resorts may be just what your family needs.